Charles Boyle, 2nd Earl of Burlington

-Charles Boyle, 3rd Earl of Cork and 2nd Earl of Burlington, 4th Baron Clifford, PC (died 9 February 1704) was an English peer, courtier and politician.
+Charles Boyle, 2nd Earl of Burlington, PC (d.
+9 February 1704) was an Anglo-Irish peer, courtier and politician.

 Early life

 Hon.
 Charles Boyle was the eldest son of Charles Boyle, 3rd Viscount Dungarvan and his first wife, Lady Jane Seymour.

 Career

 In 1690, he became Member of Parliament for Appleby and also Governor of County Cork the following year.
 In 1694, he resigned his seat when he inherited his father's titles of Viscount Dungarvan, Baron Clifford and Baron Clifford of Lanesborough.
 In 1695, he was admitted to the Privy Council of Ireland and appointed Lord High Treasurer of Ireland.
 In 1698, he inherited his grandfather's titles of Earl of Burlington and Earl of Cork and was appointed a Lord of the Bedchamber that same year.
 In 1699, he was appointed Lord Lieutenant of the West Riding of Yorkshire and in 1702 admitted to the Privy Council of England.

 He died in 1704 and his titles passed to his eldest son, Richard.